Virobot infects devices and then forces them to spread malware via email.

 This new malware isn’t letting any part of an infected computer go to waste.

-The Virobot ransomware — spotted Sunday — doesn’t just lock up infected computers.
+The Virobot ransomware — spotted Sunday by Trend Micro researchers — doesn’t just lock up infected computers.
 It also enlists them as part of its massive botnet.

 Ransomware is a prevalent tool for cybercriminals.
 It encrypts all files on victims’ devices, demanding that they pay up if they ever want to use their computers again.
 Botnets are also common in malware, where hackers take mass control of infected devices and direct them to do their bidding.